Fada397/SerialCodeGenerator/README.md

 ## Overview

-This project provides a simple PHP script to generate customized serial codes for training certificates.
+This project provides a simple c#.NET to generate customized serial codes for training certificates.
 The serial codes are designed to be unique and can include components such as the company's initials, the year of issue, and a random alphanumeric string.

 ## Features